wrf/genomeGTFtools/README.md

 ![human_nidogen1_colored_by_exons.png](https://github.com/wrf/pdbcolor/blob/master/examples/human_nidogen1_colored_by_exons.png)

 ## blast2gff
-This was a strategy to convert blast hits into gene models.
+This was a strategy to convert blast hits into gene models, but nowadays are are better tools for that.
+Currently, this is still in use for other motifs or nucleotide elements that are easy to annotate with `blastn`, and then convert directly to a feature track.

+For instance, using [ultra-conserved elements](https://en.wikipedia.org/wiki/Ultraconserved_element) from [Quattrini 2017](https://doi.org/10.1111/1755-0998.12736) on anthozoan phylogeny with UCEs.
+I had blasted the UCEs against *Nematostella*, and then converted to a track.
+In this case, the vast majority of the UCEs -87%- actually were very conserved exons.

+`blastn -query Quattrini_anthozoa_baits_V1.fas -db Nvec200.fasta -outfmt 6 -max_target_seqs 1 > Quattrini_anthozoa_baits_V1.vs_Nvec200.tab`

+`blast2gff.py -b blastn -t UCE -b Quattrini_anthozoa_baits_V1.vs_Nvec200.tab -U > Quattrini_anthozoa_baits_V1.vs_Nvec200.gff`

+In the original version, I had intended to use proteins aligned against the genome (with `tblastn`).
 The direction of the blast hit and the grouping of blast hits in the same region is most indicative of a gene (though possibly pseudogenes as well).
 In general, blasting all human proteins against the target genome can find many proteins even in distantly related organisms.
 Repeated domains or very common domains (like ATP binding for kinases) will show up all over the place, so limiting the `-max_target_seqs` is advisable.

 1) Blast a protein set against the genome, and make use of the multithreading power of blast.